DarkCaster/Perpetual/README.md

 ### Warning

 While **Perpetual** tries to minimize the risk of destructive operations on the user’s computer, there is still a small risk involved.
 The main danger lies in the unintentional modification of source files based on the LLM’s responses.

-To effectively manage this risk, it is recommended to use a convenient and fast version control system (VCS) like Git to easily revert or partially apply modifications.
-The modified files are written over the original files in their entirety.

-After the modification, there may be remnants of instructions for implementation in the code, or they can be removed completely.
-To ensure you can regenerate the code from scratch, save the instructions somewhere else (e.g., using Git stash).
+To reduce this risk, it automatically backs up the files it tries to change and creates a `stash` that can be (re)applied or reverted on command.

 Since the LLM never provides a completely deterministic result, and the quality can vary from one run to the next, you may need to run the **Perpetual's** `implement` operation multiple times to achieve a satisfactory result (see below how to use it).